-SquareOne Family Justice Center Breaks Ground in Wentworth
+SquareOne Family Justice Center breaks ground in Wentworth

-More than a dozen women and children who have survived various types of abuse and had the aid of Help, Incorporated and its associated agencies, gathered to shovel the first scoops of red clay soil at the building site at 317 Cherokee Camp Road here.
-The ceremony drew more than 100 people, including judges, law enforcement from across the county, county commissioners, social services staff and the district attorney.
+More than a dozen women and children who have survived various types of abuse and had the aid of Help, Incorporated and its associated agencies, gathered to shovel the first scoops of red clay soil at the building site at 317 Cherokee Camp Road.
+The ceremony drew more than 100 people, including judges, law enforcement from across Rockingham County, county commissioners, social services staff and the district attorney.

-The planned $2.8 million dollar facility, funded largely by a contribution from the United States Department of Agriculture’s Office of Rural Development of $2.1 million, will bolster the county of 91,000 in its ability to serve clients with efficiency as they are introduced to the justice system, board members and staff said.
+The planned $2.8 million facility, with $2.1 million of that through the U.S. Department of Agriculture’s Office of Rural Development, will bolster the county of 91,000 in its ability to serve clients with efficiency as they are introduced to the justice system, board members and staff said.

 “The land in front of you will soon … house the heart and hope of Rockingham County’s most passionate agencies, working together to provide the essential services which keep our community safe as the victims of violence get the help and resources that they deserve,’’ said Mary Jane Webb, chairperson of Help, Incorporated’s board of directors.